ebruchez/ebruchez.github.io/_posts/2024-11-19-apple-1-reproduction-part-4-assembly.md

 ![All the IC sockets](/assets/posts/apple1/2x/IMG_8590.jpg){:standalone}

 It is well-known that the Apple-1 had some design flaws, not in principle, but in some aspects of the layout of the PCB like power distribution, including lack of enough decoupling capacitors, the termination of some lines.
 The good news is that there are some easy fixes that objectively improve the reliability of the board.
-Uncle Bernie has pushed this to the next level, and I am following his advice.
-Specifically, a number of extra decoupling capacitors and termination resistors are added.
+Uncle Bernie has pushed this to the next level, and I am following his advice to include his "reliability mods": specifically, extra decoupling capacitors and termination resistors are added.

 There are two main options to do this:

 - solder those extra components at the bottom of the board
 - hide them inside the IC sockets

-I wasn't sure I would do the latter, but I experimented with one, and convinced myself that it was the way to go.
-It's more work, but it's cleaner.
+I wasn't sure I would do the latter, but I experimented with one socket and convinced myself that it was the way to go.
+It's more work, but it's so much cleaner.
+I used small pliers, flux, and patience.
+I observed the result under a magnifying glass to make sure that all connections were good.

 For these, I used small, modern axial capacitors.

 ![Positioning a decoupling capacitor](/assets/posts/apple1/2x/IMG_8601.jpg){:standalone}

-Several chips require the classic diagonal decoupling capacitor.
+Several chips required the classic diagonal decoupling capacitor.

 ![Installed decoupling capacitor](/assets/posts/apple1/2x/IMG_8716.jpg){:standalone}